Overview

 Added in: release-2025-05

 Image editing is supported for jpg, png, and webp formats.
-Accordingly, images must be requested via the public API endpoint GET /api/2025-03/mediaLibrary/serve-image/{key} for the modifications to be applied.
-The edited image will be delivered in place of the original.
-The original version remains stored and can be restored in the editor.
+Images must be requested via the public API endpoint GET /api/2025-03/mediaLibrary/serve-image/:key for the modifications to be applied.

 Archive/Revoke/Delete